Minor Field Studies

 - Note that you cannot conduct the field study in your home country if you are a Swedish citizen with a dual citizenship.

 - Be a Bachelor's or Master's student enrolled at Lund University – and not a PhD student – who needs to collect data for their degree project.

 - Be proficient in English.
 If the language of the host country is French, Spanish or Portuguese and you plan to write your study in one of those languages, you must have acquired language qualifications equivalent to the Swedish upper secondary school step 3 level in this language.

 - Have a good understanding of the Swedish language.

 - Not have received any scholarship for fieldwork concerning development before (including MFS).

 You can apply if you have studied or spent time in a developing country.

 - Have an active interest in international affairs.

 The scholarship is a financial contribution that partly covers the expenses incurred during a field study.
 It usually needs to be complemented with funding from e.g. CSN.
 The scholarship amounts to SEK 27 000.

-The application process is centralised within the University and to receive more information about application periods and eligible countries, please contact the Minor Field Studies Officer at External Relations at MFS [at] er.lu.se.
+The application process is centralised within Lund University.
+If you have questions regarding the scholarship, please contact the Minor Field Studies Officer at the Divison of External Relations: MFS [at] er [dot] lu [dot] se.